MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

 ## Key Frame JSON Syntax

 Sometimes, in order to make your world more dynamic, you will want to change a particular lighting parameter over time.
 To do this, you can take advantage of a new "key frame" syntax, which can be substituted for any value in the lighting JSON schemas annotated with "optkeyframe".

-Here's how it works.
-Take this example of a lighting/global.json file:
+Here's how it works:

+Take this example of a **lighting/global.json** file:

 ```json
 {